banago/PHPloy/readme.md

     skip[] = 'config/*'
     skip[] = 'src/*.scss'
 ```

+If your password is missing in the `deploy.ini` file, PHPloy will interactively ask you for your password.

 The first time it's executed, PHPloy will assume that your deployment server is empty, and will upload ALL the files of your project.
 If the remote server already has a copy of the files, you can specify which revision it is on using the `--sync` command (see below).